reza-asad/Text-Classification-Problem/README.md

 Text-Classification-Problem
 ===========================
-I have solved a text classification (TC) problem on Kaggle.
+I have solved a text classification (TC) problem posted on Kaggle.
 For more information on the problem see: https://www.kaggle.com/c/tradeshift-text-classification